wittend/deno-web-cfg/web-cfg/docs/README.md

 You can expand this schema to enforce domain-specific rules and improve form fidelity.
 ## Preserve Formatting and Comments
 When “Preserve formatting and comments” is enabled:
-- The app parses the original TOML and tries to patch only scalar values (booleans, numbers, strings) in place, preserving lines, comments, and spacing.
+- The app parses the original INI and tries to patch only scalar values (booleans, numbers, strings) in place, preserving lines, comments, and spacing.
 - If a key can’t be safely located or if complex changes are required (arrays, nested tables added/removed), the app falls back to standard re-stringification.
 - This is a best-effort approach.
-For full fidelity including arrays/tables and nuanced formatting, consider integrating a TOML library that supports true round-trip preservation.
+For full fidelity including arrays/tables and nuanced formatting, consider integrating a INI library that supports true round-trip preservation.

 ## Security and Permissions
 - Root sandbox: The app restricts file operations to the directory passed via --root, preventing path traversal outside of that directory.